Classical IQ test with random questions

 What number should replace the question mark?

-27. Place a word in the bracket that forms a new word or phrase when tacked onto the word on the left, and another word or phrase when placed in front of the word on the right.
+27. What four-letter word can be placed in the bracket to form a word when tacked onto the end of blue and another word when placed in front of owed?

 28.